Dissipative spectral form factor for elliptic Ginibre unitary ensemble and applications

-In this study, we derive finite-dimension exact as well as large-dimension approximate expressions for the DSFF of elliptic Ginibre unitary ensemble (eGinUE)~\cite{akemann2003characteristic,khoruzhenko2015nonhermitian}.
-This ensemble interpolates between the two extreme of the Ginibre unitary ensemble (GinUE)~\cite{ginibre1965statistical} and the Gaussian unitary ensemble (GUE)~\cite{forrester2010log,mehta2004random}, as a symmetry parameter is varied.
-Introduced in Refs.~\cite{fyodorov1997almostcrossover,fyodorov1997almosteigenvaluedensity}, the eGinUE was initially examined in the context of local correlation functions~\cite{fyodorov1998universality}.
-It serves as a natural random matrix ensemble for modeling systems experiencing Hermiticity breaking.
-In addition to providing both exact and approximate solutions, we reveal a surprisingly simple exact ``scaling'' relation between the DSFF of the eGinUE and the SFF of the GUE.
-This relation holds for all matrix-dimensions and permissible values of the symmetry parameter.
-Consequently, it allows one to map all known results for the SFF of the GUE onto the corresponding DSFF results for the eGinUE, and hence GinUE.
-By utilizing large-dimension approximations for DSFF, we also provide estimates for $T_\mathrm{Th}$ and $T_H$ that can be applied depending on the degree of Hermiticity breaking in the eGinUE model.
+In this work, we derive exact finite and large dimensional expressions for the DSFF of the elliptic Ginibre unitary ensemble (eGinUE)~\cite{fyodorov1997almostcrossover,fyodorov1997almosteigenvaluedensity,khoruzhenko2015nonhermitian,akemann2003characteristic}, which interpolates between the Ginibre unitary ensemble (GinUE)~\cite{ginibre1965statistical} and the Gaussian unitary ensemble (GUE)~\cite{forrester2010log,mehta2004random} via a symmetry breaking parameter.
+A key result is an exact ``scaling" relation linking the DSFF of eGinUE to the SFF of GUE, valid for all dimensions and symmetry-breaking strengths.
+This mapping allows the known SFF results for GUE to be directly applicable to DSFF for eGinUE and GinUE.
+From large-dimensional analysis, we provide refined estimates of $T_\mathrm{Th}$ and $T_\mathrm{H}$ that depend on the degree of hermiticity breaking.
+The universality of these results is demonstrated through their ability to capture the late-time DSFF of the crossover Sachdev-Ye-Kitaev (cSYK) and crossover Power-law banded random matrix model (cPLBRM).
+We further highlight a mapping between the eigenvalues of eGinUE and the positions of a rotating fermionic gas in its unique ground state within a two-dimensional anisotropic trap~\cite{akdeniz2005shell,ghazanfari2010rapidly,medjedel2019exact}.

-The rest of the paper is organized as follows.
-In Sec.~\ref{SecDSFF}, we review the quantity of interest, namely the dissipative spectral form factor (DSFF), and related quantities.
-Section~\ref{SecEGinUE} describes the eGinUE model that we analyze.
-In Sec.~\ref{SecDSFFeGinUE}, we discuss the DSFF for eGinUE, deriving its exact finite-dimension analytical expression as well as the associated large-dimension approximations.
-Finally, in~\ref{SecConc}, we conclude with a brief summary of our work.
-Outlines of some derivations are provided in the Appendices.